 What if I added to this scenario.
-What if to the best of your knowledge, all of your photos sitting in the trash were already scanned and safely backed up on a couple of your hard drives.
+What if, to the best of your knowledge, all your photos sitting in the trash were already scanned and safely backed up on a couple of your hard drives.

 Do you now feel relieved … or still utterly panicked?

 From everyone I have talked to about this scenario, it seems safe for me to say that I believe the world is in somewhat of a divide whether it's actually okay to throw away your prints and slides once they have been scanned and digitally preserved.

 And for some, hopefully not too many, I am sure they would say it's okay to throw away many if not most photos before they were scanned and preserved.

 Let's Consider My Aunt's Conflict

 Not too long ago, I finished up a nice video review of the Logan Slide File 35mm slide box.
 It's an archival-quality metal box that is safe to store your slides in.

 It's the first video I am not only in, but my Dad's making his “SYEL” screen debut as well.

 For this reason, I thought I would email my Aunt Karen a link for the video.

 Even though my Uncle has shot thousands of slides through the years and is in the process of scanning them, I really didn't think she would be interested in the subject of the video.
 I just thought she would enjoy seeing a video of her brother and me working on a family photo project together.